OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/Review-presentation.md

 ## Tentative agenda 1/2
 - A three day event
-    - Day 1: Quality Review Board meeting, rehearsals
+    - Day 1: Mock presentations (just like for the review but without Reviewers)
-    - Day 2: Rehearsals, preparation for the Review
+    - Day 2: Project meetings (Steering, Quality Review Board...)
     - Day 3: Official Review

 + Coding sprints may be added to that